ericewang/ericewang.github.io/_posts/2017-12-17-tooling-tips-and-tricks.md

 ### Zsh/Oh-My-Zsh Tweaks

 I use Zsh and Oh-My-Zsh as my terminal shell of choice, and the out-of-box settings are awesome.
-I've found that I don't need to make many tweaks to my configuration (in contrast, my `~/.bashrc` was way too long/confusing), but I decided to make my own fork to make a few changes.
+I've found that I don't need to make many tweaks to my configuration (in contrast, my `~/.bashrc` was way too long and confusing), but I recently decided to fork off my own repo to make a few changes.
 If you're curious about the changes, they are the most recent commits in [my Oh-My-Zsh fork](https://github.com/ericewang/oh-my-zsh/).
-However, they can all be summed up by this screen shot:
+They can all be summed up by this screen shot:

 ![Zsh autocomplete]({{ "/assets/tooling/zsh-autocomplete.png" | absolute_url }})